vrchatapi/vrchatapi-java/docs/FavoritesApi.md

     //authCookie.setApiKeyPrefix("Token");

     FavoritesApi apiInstance = new FavoritesApi(defaultClient);
-    String favoriteGroupType = "world"; // String | The type of group to fetch, must be a valid FavoriteType.
+    String favoriteGroupType = "avatar"; // String | The type of group to fetch, must be a valid FavoriteType.
     String favoriteGroupName = "favoriteGroupName_example"; // String | The name of the group to fetch, must be a name of a FavoriteGroup.
     String userId = "userId_example"; // String | Must be a valid user ID.
     try {